HSBC

 • hsbc-foundations01-ui-centre-zoom

-1.2 Hexagon / Colours (brand and data visualisation)
+1.2 Hexagon / Colors (brand and data visualization)

 • hsbc-foundations02-ui-centre